Department of Mechanical Engineering Courses

 Fall: 12 units

-This course emphasizes numerical methods to solve differential equations that are important in engineering.
-Procedures will be presented for solving systems of ordinary differential equations and boundary value problems in partial differential equations.
-Students will be required to develop computer algorithms and employ them in a variety of engineering applications.
-Comparison with analytical results from 24-701 will be made whenever possible.
-4 hrs. lec.
-Prerequisite: some programming experience is required.
+This course covers numerical methods for solving a range of mathematical problems that are encountered in the analysis of engineering applications.
+Procedures will be presented for solving problems related to systems of equations, regression, optimization, integration, eigenvalues, ordinary differential equations, and partial differential equations.
+Students will be required to develop and implement computer algorithms and then apply them to engineering systems.
+Some programming experience is required.

 Course Website: http://www.cmu.edu/me/graduate/courses.html